codacy/codacy-ruff/docs/description/FA100_future-rewritable-type-annotation.md

 After running the additional pyupgrade rules: from __future__ import annotations def func(obj: dict[str, int | None]) -> None: ...
+Fix safety
+This rule's fix is marked as unsafe, as adding from __future__ import annotations may change the semantics of the program.
 ```